China's airlines go west in search of growth

 Airports in the main coastal hubs of Beijing, Shanghai and Guangzhou are bursting at the seams, while further inland more than 50 cities with populations exceeding three million people are crying out to be connected to the nation’s aviation network.

-The opening up of the interior is also sparking intense competition between carriers like Air China Ltd , China Eastern Airlines Ltd , China Southern Airlines Ltd and Hainan Airlines Ltd , which are fighting to dominate what is destined to become the world’s single biggest aviation market.
+The opening up of the interior is also sparking intense competition between carriers like Air China Ltd (601111.SS) (0753.HK), China Eastern Airlines Ltd (600115.SS), China Southern Airlines Ltd (600029.SS) and Hainan Airlines Ltd (600221.SS), which are fighting to dominate what is destined to become the world’s single biggest aviation market.

 “Even though the income level and infrastructure in inland areas are not at the same level as the east coast, the growth potential for both private and business travelers is much bigger,” China Eastern board secretary Wang Jian said.